Professionally accredited with the Chartered Institution of Highways & Transportation (CIHT) and the Transport Planning Society

 1. An appropriate honours (minimum 2.2 grade) degree;

 2. An ability to demonstrate current professional practice OR a minimum of three years experience in transport planning or a related discipline will be considered an advantage.

-Offers of places on the programme can be made to applicants who successfully demonstrate the above criteria via the production of: -
+Offers of places on the course can be made to applicants who successfully demonstrate the above criteria via the production of:

 - academic transcripts

 - a professional curriculum vitae

 - a brief covering letter